 The survey’s findings were presented at the American Psychiatric Association (APA) 2022 Annual Meeting.

-According to Rached, the trauma related to Lebanese expats is understudied.
-Her statement ensued after she and her colleagues used social media platforms to advertise the survey, and she was surprised by the level of survivor’s guilt and other factors the Lebanese expats were enduring.
+According to Rached, the trauma related to the Lebanese diaspora is understudied.
+Her statement ensued after she and her colleagues used social media platforms to advertise the survey, and she was surprised by the level of survivor’s guilt and other factors the Lebanese diaspora was enduring.

 The survey included 670 adults of Lebanese nationality who in turn completed the Hopkins Symptoms Checklist (HSCL), which screens the levels of anxiety and depression.